ivansible/devel/roles/dev-user/README.md

     dev_user_install_keys: true

-If this setting is *true* and if the remote host belongs in the `workspace` group, this role will install private SSH keys for remote user under `~/.ssh`.
+If this setting is *true* , the role will install private SSH keys for remote user under `~/.ssh`.
 Otherwise, this step will be skipped.

     dev_user_keys_files: <playbook_dir>/files/secret/vanko-*.key

 The list of private key files to install.
-It can be overridden in `group_vars/workspace/secret/dev-user.yml`.
+It can be overridden in `group_vars/permitted/secret/dev-user.yml`.
 The list must not be empty, if `dev_user_install_keys` is *true*.

     dev_user_require_keys: true